 As is often the case in a small town, Craig - Klawock doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Craig - Klawock who are college-educated is close to the national average for all communities of 21.84%: 20.56% of the adults in Craig - Klawock have a bachelor's degree or advanced degree.
+In terms of college education, Craig - Klawock is nearly on par with the US average for all cities of 21.84%: 20.56% of adults 25 and older in Craig - Klawock have a bachelor's degree or advanced degree.

 The per capita income in Craig - Klawock in 2022 was $40,086, which is middle income relative to Alaska, and upper middle income relative to the rest of the US.
 This equates to an annual income of $160,344 for a family of four.
 However, Craig - Klawock contains both very wealthy and poor people as well.